Thursday, September 29, 2022

 Color (5%): lovely light brown / bronze fading to a very thin clear edge, a long gradient.
 3/5

-Palate (20%): I taste vanilla, spice, apple.
-An interesting mash bill.
+Palate (20%): I taste vanilla, spice, and apple.
+It's an interesting mash bill.
 I'm used to bourbon, rye, and single malt.
-I think there's a bit of wheat or something else in here.
-I'd certainly guess corn is in there, but I'm going to surprise myself on this tasting.
+There's a bit of wheat or something else in here.
+Corn is in there, but I will surprise myself with this tasting.
 It has a rather mild flavor, leaning me toward wheat.
 16/20

-Finish (10%): a rather long finish, lovely caramel apple lingers, sherbet. a bit sweet reaffirming my guess of corn.
+Finish (10%): a rather long finish, lovely caramel apple lingers, sherbet.
+It's sweet, reaffirming my guess of corn.
 9/10

-Retry on Ice (25%): nose pops a bit more actually.
-Sweet finish lessens.
+Retry on Ice (25%): nose pops a bit more.
+The sweet finish lessens.
 Baked apple and oak come through more.
 Not as good as neat.
 16/25

 Total Ranking: 74% Legendary, Amazing, Great, Good, Fair, Average, Tolerable, Swill